 Students must meet all four academic standards to be in good standing.
 We know you can meet these requirements, and have designed a process to help you to address the causes of your academic difficulties.

 Our Thrive Booklet is full of opportunities and programs here at Carolina.

 Students who successfully appeal their “Suspension – Not Eligible to Enroll” status are granted one term of Probation.
 Probation is a one term opportunity to return to Good Standing.
-During the term on Probation, students must complete a 5-step academic intervention and work closely with Undergraduate Retention as well as other resources on campus.
+During the term on Probation, students must engage in the Restoring Eligibility Program and work closely with Undergraduate Retention as well as other resources on campus.
 Students must review their academic status at the end of every term.
 The official academic status in ConnectCarolina for students on Probation is “Probation – Eligible to Enroll.”
 Academic status is found under the “Academics” tab in “Student Center.”
 Students will have a status of “Probation – Eligible to Enroll” if they have been approved for Probation by appeal.

-- a.
-Bring a printed copy of the Self-Assessment to your Consultation.
+- Bring a printed copy of the Self-Assessment to your Consultation.